22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Fold gently with a spatula until evenly distributed.
 Do not over-mix.

-how to make blueberry coffee cake
+Bowl of blueberry coffee cake batter.

 Transfer the batter to the prepared pan and spread evenly.